xuexi21/test_git/README.md

 # test_git
 Learn how to use git properly
-# ANNA update after Main branch protection
+# ANNA update after Main branch protection, before conflict

 ## Please be freindly to Bigginer.##